CATALAN CHRISTMAS TRADITIONS

 Bon Nadal i Feliç any Nou (Merry Christmas and Happy New Year in Catalan)

 ‘Poo’ seems to feature regularly in a traditional Catalan Christmas, possibly because it’s a symbol of fertilisation and also of good luck!!
 A popular Catalan saying goes….Menja bé, caga fort i no tinguis por a la mort!”
-(Eat well, poo strong and don’t be afraid of death!)
+(Eat and poo well and don’t be afraid of death!)

 As in several countries, the Catalans have a Christmas tradition of creating a Crib Scene, un pessebre, with the Shepherds, Wise Men, Mary, Joseph and the infant Jesus, a tableau that they will often set up in home or garden.